ocaml/opam/master_changes.md

   * [BUG] Fix `opam init` and `opam init --reinit` when the `jobs` variable has been set in the opamrc or the current config. [#5056 @rjbou]
   * Use `.opam` from `%HOME%` or `%USERPROFILE%` on Windows, only if found; otherwise use `%LOCALAPPDATA%\opam` as root. [#5212 @dra27]
   * Display actual location of OPAMROOT in `opam init` if `--root` or `OPAMROOT` have been set [#5212 @dra27 - fix #4992]
+  * Surround and add a comment describing the role of the lines added to the ~/.profile or equivalent [#5456 @kit-ty-kate]

 ## Config report
   * [BUG] Don't fail is no switch is set [#5198 @rjbou]